PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 Since I implemented AES-128 in Google Sheets, that is what we will be looking at specifically.

 For AES-128, there are 10 rounds, plus an initial round that only has the AddRoundKey step.
+The final round does not have a MixColumns step.

 Below is a diagram of a round for both encryption and decryption.

 ![AES diagram](http://i.stack.imgur.com/SnHH2.png)

-AES-128 requires a key of 128-bits (16 bytes) and a plaintext of 128-bits (16 bytes).
+AES-128 requires a key with a size of 128-bits (16 bytes) and a plaintext with a size of 128-bits (16 bytes).
 This is because AES is a *block* cipher, not a *stream* cipher.
-A stream cipher can operate on data of variable size.
+A stream cipher can operate on data of variable size, while block ciphers can only operate of blocks of data.
 Because AES is a block cipher, the data MUST be padded to a length of 16 bytes.

 AES-128 also has different operating modes: CBC, ECB, CTR, OCB, and CFB.
 The only mode we care about is ECB, or Electronic Code Book, because it is one of the easiest methods to implement.
 Other AES-128 operating modes require an IV (initialization vector), which increases the complexity of encrypting and decrypting.